Basketball goals recalled after reports of backboard separating from pole

 The recall was initiated after Spalding learned that welds in the boom arm attaching the backboard to the pole can fail, causing the backboard to fall.
 So far, 26 reports of weld failures have occurred.
 This includes three reports of backboards separating from the pole.

-The CPSC said the failures have resulted in one person getting hit in the shoulder/upper torso and another person getting hit in the head.
+The CPSC said the failures have resulted in one person getting hit in the shoulder and upper torso and another person getting hit in the head.